KrijnvanderBurg/krijnvanrooijen.nl/_tabs/speaking.md

 ## 2024

-### DevContainers: the ideal team development environment
+### Haven dagen: DevContainers, the ideal team dev environment

 ![devcontainers](/assets/graphics/speaking/2024-12-02-krijn-at-HbR-presenting-devcontainers.jpg){: .w-50 .left .shadow .rounded-10}
 Showcasing DevContainers to the department; how to create a simple, reproducible development environment.
 I also covered the use of code quality tools, both locally and in the CI/CD pipeline, to ensure consistent quality across the codebase.
-My focus was on explaining how these tools could help safeguard and maintain standards during development.<br><br><br>
+My focus was on explaining how these tools could help safeguard and maintain standards during development.<br><br>

 ---